camwestwood/xapi/recipes/vle/Module-View.md

         }
     },
 ```

 ### Context

 Common entity identifier: ContextA, as defined on the [common structures](/common_structures.md#contexta) page.
-In the statement, the courseArea is required.
-See the [vocabularies](/vocabulary.md#coursearea) page for more information
+In this Statement, the courseArea extension is required.
+See the [vocabularies](/vocabulary.md#coursearea) page for more information.

 ### Example: